-Arrive at Moscow Airport, where you are met and transferred to the luxury five-star Ritz-Carlton, featured in 2016 as part of our commemoration of 100th anniversary since the opening of the final section of the Trans-Siberian line.
+Arrive at Moscow Airport, where you are met and transferred to the luxury five-star Ritz-Carlton (or Four Seasons for the 2019 programme).

 Superbly located in Moscow city centre, and within easy walking distance of Red Square, the Kremlin and the Bolshoi Theatre, this historic hotel offers spacious and luxurious accommodation.
 The O2 Lounge, a stylish rooftop terrace, features panoramic views over the Red Square and the Kremlin.
 The spacious ESPA spa centre includes a hot tub, indoor pool, and 14 treatment rooms.
 Crystal lighting, candles and beautiful facilities create the perfect atmosphere, and a wide variety of spa treatments, as well as the sauna, are available.
 There is also a fitness centre, and a beauty salon.